SamuelSchwab/Tethered-Particle-Motion-Data-Analysis/README.md

 ## Source

-The latest source files are available at:
-<https://github.com/SamuelSchwab>.
 The programme is written in Python
 3.9.5, although newer also work.
 Create a virtual environment using the command prompt.
 I use virtualenv:
 <https://pypi.org/project/virtualenv/>.
 An example to create and run a